 About the Emergency

-With malnutrition a chronic problem in the region, more than 13 million people were hit hard by the worst drought in East Africa in 60 years, with Somalia, Kenya and Ethiopia among the countries impacted the most severely.
+Millions of people across East Africa are still suffering from the effects of the worst drought in 60 years.
+With malnutrition a chronic problem in the region, more than 13 million people were hit hard by the drought, with Somalia, Kenya and Ethiopia among the countries impacted the most severely.
 Without water, crops failed, livestock died and food prices skyrocketed.
 Throughout the second half of 2011, famine spread through southern Somalia, taking its highest toll on children.
 Rains in 2012 began to alleviate the drought, but food remains in short supply.
 Flooding added to the suffering of displaced families, and illnesses spread rapidly through the weakened population.

-The Islamic Relief family collectively responded through the Islamic Relief offices in East Africa, which delivered assistance for this particular effort since July 2011.
-Islamic Relief helped provide
+The Islamic Relief family is collectively responding through the Islamic Relief offices in East Africa, which have been delivering assistance for this particular effort since July 2011.
+So far, Islamic Relief has helped provide

 - Food and supplemental nutrition